sst2010/github-labels-batch-processing/README.md

 ## Warning !!

 - The scripts can potentially delete or update your GitHub labels.
 Use them with care and ideally after testing on sample repositories.
-- I do not assume any repsonsibility for damage done, if any due to the use of the scripts.
+- I do not assume any responsibility for damage done if any due to the use of the scripts.

 ## What is this ??